-Important!
-For fixed-gain runs (non-zero FebGains) the parameter FebFirstSample, even if it is specified with a non-zero value (as was the case for the early FCal test beam runs, up to run 1435), must be ignored, because DAQ resets it to zero internally.
-The unpacking software should check the value of the FebGains key first and only if it is non-zero, apply the sample re-ordering according to FebFirstSample.
+Important remark: For fixed-gain runs (non-zero FebGains) the parameter FebFirstSample must be ignored, even if it has a non-zero value in the run header(as was the case for the early FCal test beam runs, up to run 1435), because DAQ resets it to zero internally.
+The sample re-ordering according to FebFirstSample should be applied only if FebGains key is non-zero.